Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 ## Check variant sets

-Check your existing *Omni-Channel* variant sets if they are suitable for the *BigCommerce* connection or create new ones.
+This procedure is only relevant if you have the *PIM* module in use and want to exchange your product data with BigCommerce.
+If you do not have the PIM module in use, the variant sets from *BigCommerce* will be imported to the *Omni-Channel* module. <!---Stimmt das?-->
 For detailed information on *BigCommerce* product variants, see the following *BigCommerce* documentation: [https://developer.bigcommerce.com/docs/rest-catalog/product-variants#create-a-product-variant](https://developer.bigcommerce.com/docs/rest-catalog/product-variants#create-a-product-variant).

+Check your existing *PIM* variant sets if they are suitable for the *BigCommerce* connection or create new ones.

 *BigCommerce* allows only certain attributes to be changeable per variant.
 The following attributes are declared as changeable in *BigCommerce*:
 - Cost price